xiaopv/xiaopv.github.io/_teaching/2023-spring-mat201-uu.md

    * Complete [Preview Activity 1.2.1](https://activecalculus.org/single/sec-1-2-lim.html).
    * Watch this[video](https://youtu.be/GLCKGS53SPI) on computing instantaneous velocity as a review.
    * Complete Week 1 Assignment in WileyPLUS.
    * No quiz for this week.
-Quiz 1 will be on next Thursday.
+Quiz 1 is scheduled next week.

  * Jan.
 17, 2023
    * Complete [Activity 1.1.2](https://activecalculus.org/single/sec-1-1-vel.html).
 Here is a Desmos [template](https://www.desmos.com/calculator/xcjwpxfa9g) that will be helpful for this activity.
 A hint for Part (b): to sketch the required line, you need to first figure out the line equation.
 A review question: given two points, how do you get the equation of the line that goes through those two points?